Call Us Today

 When a tooth develops a cavity, we use tooth-colored fillings to protect the tooth and prevent further decay.

 We create tooth-colored restorations, also called resin onlays, which are bonded to the teeth creating a tight fit to your natural tooth.
 The resin wears just like your natural teeth.
 And, it does not require placement directly at your gum line, which makes the resin healthier for your mouth and gums.
 It helps strengthen the newly built tooth to keep it stronger, longer.

-Sometimes, when a tooth requires a large filling, or whe there is very little tooth left to support a filling, we may also recommend a crown or other cosmetic dentistry
+Sometimes, when a tooth requires a large filling, or when there is very little tooth left to support a filling, we may also recommend a crown or other cosmetic dentistry

 We get this question a lot.
 While there are some similarities between fillings, inlays, onlays and crowns, there are some key factors that help us decide which treatment to use on your tooth.

 Many people still have silver fillings.
-We recommend that you replace these fillings if you do not like the aesthetic appearance of them in your mouth, or if you are experiencing problems or pain.
+We recommend that you replace these fillings with white tooth fillings to improve the aesthetic appearance in your mouth, but certainly if you are experiencing problems or pain.
 Silver fillings do have drawbacks.
 The edges of the silver filling can wear down, weaken or even break.
 Due to age, these fillings also can corrode, leak and cause stains on your teeth and gums.

 If you have questions about replacing your silver fillings or want to learn more about our tooth-colored restorations, contact us today to schedule your consultation.

-If you have additional questions about Dental Fillings contact us at 614-875-3141 or firstname.lastname@example.org.
+If you have additional questions about Tooth Colored Dental Fillings, contact us at firstname.lastname@example.org or (614) 875-3141.
 Feel free to use our online contact form below, or even click to schedule a consultation online.